THE WEST COAST EISTEDDFOD

 The West Coast Eisteddfod is a contemporary arts festival celebrating the work of artists from Wales, artists of Welsh ancestry and artists inspired by Welsh tradition.
 Since 2009, it has been an annual event held in Portland, Oregon and Los Angeles, California and has brought Wales and Welsh heritage and writers, poets, musicians and visual artists to new audiences.
 This event includes both live events and online competitions hosted on AmeriCymru.net, an online social network.

 The 2012 WEST COAST EISTEDDFOD & CELTIC ART PARTY included performances and appearances by painter Jen Delyth, the Chris Chandler Show, Tramor, harpist Halley Weaver, SexBomb and live poetry and storytelling competitioins.

 We extend our very grateful thanks to all our competition judges and to all our competitors.
-These competitions are closed for 2013.
-New competitions for 2014 will be announced in the near future.

 The winner of the English poetry competition for 2009 was Sherry Weaver.
 Read her winning entry, Imprint.